Purpose Discovery

 No one is shamed here

-The person called to serve quietly in the background is just as fully seen as the person called to lead a movement.
+The person called to serve quietly is just as fully seen as the person called to lead a movement.
 There is no hierarchy of callings at Canopy.

 03